devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

   # as well as check if DevAssistant thinks your package is sane
   $ da pkg lint foo-0.0.1.dap

-Uploading your dap to DevAssistant Package Index
+Uploading your DAP to DevAssistant Package Index
 ------------------------------------------------

-When you are satisfied, you can share your assistant on `Dapi <http://dapi.devassistant.org/>`_ (DevAssistant Package Index).
+When you are satisfied, you can share your assistant on `DAPI <http://dapi.devassistant.org/>`_ (DevAssistant Package Index).

-On `Dapi <http://dapi.devassistant.org/>`_, log in with Github or Fedora account and follow `Upload a Dap <http://dapi.devassistant.org/upload>`_ link in the menu.
+On `DAPI <http://dapi.devassistant.org/>`_, log in with Github or Fedora account and follow `Upload a DAP <http://dapi.devassistant.org/upload>`_ link in the menu.